MPI MPXpress: Conversion to MP36PH-3C specification

 Starting in 2015, Metra began converting its MP36PH-3S locomotives to the MP36PH-3C specification by removing the static inverter and replacing it with a separate HEP generator.
 Metra's MP36PH-3C locomotives all have extended radiators to supply the extra cooling for the new Caterpillar generators.
 Locomotive No. 417 was the first one to be converted and was sent to MPI in Boise.
 The rest were rebuilt at Metra's 47th Street shops on the South Side of Chicago.
-As of 2021, all of the MP36PH-3S locomotives have been converted to the MP36PH-3C specification.
+As of 2020, all of the MP36PH-3S locomotives have been converted to the MP36PH-3C specification.

 MP36PH-3C

-The MP36PH-3C has the same EMD 645F3B prime mover as the MP36PH-3S model, but with a separate head-end power generator, a Caterpillar C-27.
+The MP36PH-3C has the same EMD 645F3B prime mover as the MP36PH-3S model, but with a separate head-end power generator, a Caterpillar C-27 (3412 before 2005).

 The launch customer for the MP36PH-3C was Caltrain, a commuter railroad in the San Francisco Bay Area.
 Caltrain ordered 6 of these locomotives in 2003, which were built and delivered that same year.
 This locomotive has gone on to become the most popular MPXpress variant, with 100 delivered to nine different customers.

 MP40PH-3C

 The MP40PH-3C introduced a new prime mover, the larger 16-cylinder EMD 710G3B series diesel engine, capable of generating 4,000 hp.
 The MP40PH-3C also uses an EMD alternator and traction motors.

-The launch customer for the MP40PH-3C was GO Transit, a commuter railroad in the Toronto area.
+The launch customer for the MP40PH-3C was GO Transit, a commuter railroad in the GTHA (Greater Toronto and Hamilton Area).
 The MP40PH-3C was developed in response to a bid request from GO Transit for locomotives capable of generating 4,000 hp, hauling 12 passenger cars and traveling at speeds up to 93 mph.
 MotivePower and GE Transportation responded to the request, with MotivePower being selected as the winning bidder.
 GO Transit placed an order for 27 locomotives in 2006, which were built and delivered between 2007 and 2008.

 In 2011, MotivePower upgraded the MP40PH-3C to comply with the EPA's more stringent Tier 3 emissions standard, which was in effect between 2012 and 2014.
 Three locomotives meeting this standard were built, all delivered to Sounder commuter rail in the Seattle area.
 Ten additional locomotives for GO Transit are also Tier 3 compliant.

 MP32PH-Q

-The MP32PH-Q was built from 2013 to 2014 for SunRail.
+The MP32PH-Q was built from 2013 to 2017 for SunRail.
 They have similar specifications as new MPXpress locomotives, but are rebuilt and refurbished from units that had previously operated on MARC as GP40WH-2 locomotives.
-Inside the locomotive, the 3,000 hp EMD 16-645E3C prime mover has been rebuilt and electronics have been upgraded using the same equipment as other MPXpress locomotives, as well as a horsepower upgrade from 3,000 to 3,600.
+Inside the locomotive, the EMD 16-645E3C prime mover has been rebuilt and is rated at 3,200 horsepower.
+Electronics were upgraded using similar systems to those found on other MPXpress locomotives.
 On the exterior, the MP32PH-Q retains the hood unit layout of the former GP40WH-2, but a new four-window MPXpress cab replaces the original cab.